 It doesn’t matter that the props used to allow David to get away with his behavior are flimsy at best.
 For example, the chief of the police station thinks of David as a son.
 The receptionist secretly crushes on him and is over eager to drop Julie in trouble to get her way.
 The story moves along at the pace of a freight train, pinning Julie under it.
 I’m certain anyone who’s been the victim of harassment will find something in common with parts of the storyline.
 I’m not saying it’s eloquent or great writing, but for some sick reason, I enjoyed it.
 Kind of like my secret habit of watching daytime soaps, the drama man, the drama is good.

-In the “Only Mine” ending, we see Julie left to die in the wilderness and that’s exactly what happened to Laura Dillon too.
+In the “Only Mine” ending, we see Julie left to die in the wilderness.
+That’s exactly what happened to Laura Dillon too.
 The difference in events lies in the lead-up to that very tense finale.
 In the film, Julie uses her strength to avenge her stalker and kills him.
 In the real story, Laura is only found because Brian led the police to her injured body.
 Somewhat similar to the way the detective followed David to the scene of the crime perhaps?
 In any case, both the fictional and real person were left to die in the cold for four days.

 Only Mine Movie